 - In the book The Princess Bride, Miracle Max actually first proclaims Westley "Sort of Dead."
 After a while, he notices something wrong, and the other characters ask him what it is.
 He then informs them that Westley has just slipped from Sort of Dead to Mostly Dead.

 - George R.R.
 Martin's A Song of Ice and Fire series has a few examples of this.
 Lord Berric Dondarrion was brought back to life repeatedly by the Red Priest, although his regenerated form still had the wounds and scars from his death, most notably a huge hole in his chest left by a lance, and he gradually forgot more of his life with each subsequent revival.
 Catelyn Stark was murdered along with her son Robb at the Red Wedding, then later reappears, restored to life by the same sort of magic as Dondarrion.
 In a subversion, Catelyn is visibly rotted as a result of being resurrected several days after her demise.

 - In the Warrior Cats series, Clan leaders are granted nine lives by their ancestors.
 When they receive a fatal injury or sickness, they'll stay dead for several minutes before waking up, assuming they have more lives left.

-- This happens in the Dresden Files when after spending an entire novel, the aptly named Ghost Story, as a ghost, Harry attempts to move on only to awaken in his still-alive body.
+- This happens in Ghost Story when, after spending the entire book as a ghost, Harry attempts to move on only to awaken in his still-alive body.
 Mab and Demonreach had healed Harry's mortal wounds while his disembodied soul wandered Chicago.

 - Main villains of Nightingale's Lament put a very popular singer into this state to keep her compliant and easily controlled.